thedixitjain/maidease/README.md

 # MaidEase

-Trusted home-services marketplace connecting customers with verified professional maids.
-Full-stack project focused on clarity, trust, and smooth booking flows.
+Trusted home services marketplace connecting customers with verified professional maids.
+Built as a full-stack project with a focus on clarity, trust, and smooth booking flows.

 ## Overview
 - Two-sided platform: customers discover and book; providers manage profiles and availability.